-Commissioned by Spanish timber product manufacturer FINSA, the project is an exhibition stand for the KBB 2018 event at Birmingham NEC, and is part of their push to directly connect designers, manufacturers and makers, and to further develop the concept of the fourth industrial revolution.
+Commissioned by Spanish timber product manufacturer FINSA, the project is an exhibition stand for the KBB 2018 event at Birmingham NEC, and is part of their push to directly connect designers, manufacturers and makers.

 Conceptually the installation is conceived as a piazza containing a freestanding inhabited wall.
 On the piazza facing side, the wall presents a three-dimensional sculptural colour swatch, composed of a selection of colours, textures, woodgrains and veneers taken from the wider FINSA product range.
 Panels are arranged as two gradients that alternate and intersect, juxtaposing colour with texture.